pycom/pycom-documentation/content/pymesh/_index.md

 ## What does Pymesh offer you?

-* Ad-hoc communication network over raw-LoRa radio
+* An ad-hoc communication network over raw-LoRa radio
 * Multi-gateway (Border Routers) Nodes that connect Mesh-internal data with the Cloud
 * Each Node uses LBS - Listen Before Talk
 * Security on multiple levels